A step-by-step guide to collecting biodiversity data.

 Nature has come to the forefront of global attention as both the significant risks of widespread ecosystem collapse and the opportunities nature holds for addressing urgent social and environmental challenges have become better understood.

 Our work focuses on delivering our nature commitments and developing the metrics and practices needed to maximise the mining and metals sector’s contribution to the Global Goal for Nature.
 We are working closely with a wide range of organisations and stakeholders, including the International Union for Conservation of Nature (IUCN) and the Task Force on Nature-related Financial Disclosures (TNFD), to help contribute towards a nature positive future for our planet.

 Issue at a Glance

 - Mining is as an important driver of development in host countries.
 It also produces the metals and minerals essential for the transition to a low carbon economy.
 Though mining disturbs less than 0.1% of the world’s land, it is often in ecologically and culturally sensitive areas where the building of infrastructure can have a detrimental impact on nature.
-This needs careful management with communities, government and civil society to halt and reverse the loss of nature and support for conservation.
+This needs careful management with communities, government, and civil society to halt and reverse the loss of nature and support conservation.